Eleven Plus Verbal Reasoning Tests provide an assessment of a child’s ability to understand, reason and solve problems involving written information.

 Master the Subject

 Eleven plus verbal reasoning test papers comprise a number of different question types within one exam.
 Many of the basic skills required for verbal reasoning are developed during key stage 2 English lessons at school which is why we recommend assessing your child’s English skills and reviewing the key English topics that are generally tested in selective exams to help strengthen your child’s language skills.

 Some 11 plus or selective exams will have separate papers for verbal reasoning and English, but some publishers such as CEM (Durham) include many skills often tested in English exams (such as comprehension, spelling, punctuation & vocabulary) as part of their verbal reasoning exams.

 Master the basics of Verbal Reasoning and make preparation effective:

 - Watch our popular 11+ verbal reasoning tutorial videos one question type at a time.

 - Practise questions of each type after watching the corresponding video.
 Remember, timing is not as important as understanding at this stage, so allow your child as long as they need to complete these questions.
-Untimed Revision Tests (by question type) are available in COAsT.
+Untimed Practice Questions (by question type) are available in My 11PLUS.

 Once your child is clear on how to tackle each of the Verbal Reasoning question types then move on to mixed practice papers (timed) and practise, practise, practise!